sIHURs/AI_Lab_Luh_3D_completion/README.md

 <figure align="center">
     <img src="assets/ddpm.png" alt="DDPM" style="width:50%; height:auto;">
-    <figcaption>Figure 1: The diagram illustrates how the Denoising Diffusion Probabilistic Model (DDPM) progressively removes noise using the 3D DiT noise predictor.
+    <figcaption>Figure 2: The diagram illustrates how the Denoising Diffusion Probabilistic Model (DDPM) progressively removes noise using the 3D DiT noise predictor.
 Ultimately, the model generates 3D point clouds that approximate the original data from noise.</figcaption>
 </figure>

 Assuming there are 1000 timesteps, starting from the original point cloud, random Gaussian noise is added at each step, which called the forward process.
 During training, the input is the point cloud at time t, along with t and the partial point cloud as conditions.
 The denoising model predicts the noise, and by subtracting the predicted noise from the noisy input point cloud, and the point cloud at time t-1 is obtained, this process is called the reverse process.
 This is then compared to the ground truth point cloud at time t-1 obtained in the forward process to calculate the loss.
 In the inference phase, a fully Gaussian noise point cloud is input, and after 1000 timesteps of the reverse process, the final generated point cloud is obtained.

-### Denoise model
+### Details in Denoise model

 The Diffusion Transformer builds upon the Vision Transformer by incorporating adaLN-Zero.
 AdaLN is an extension of standard layer normalization that allows the layer normalization parameters to be dynamically adjusted based on the input data or additional conditional information (such as conditions added to the model, which can include classifications, text, or in this project, partial point clouds).